0xcadams/0xcadams-com/_pages/about.md

 My name is Chase Adams.

-I have been a software engineer for over a decade.
+I have been a software engineer for over a decade and am currently fascinated by local-first software.
 A non-exhaustive list of organizations I've contributed to:

 - [Transparency](https://filetransparency.com/) (founder)
 - [Livepeer](https://livepeer.org/) (engineer)